zerowastefestival/zerowastefestival.github.io/_posts/festival/2019-08-28-zero-waste-festival-airfield-festival-food-2019.md

 ### Swap Shops

-There will be three swaps hops at this Christmas Edition of the Zero Waste Festival, back by popular demand.
+There will be a clothes swap shop at this edition of the Zero Waste Festival, back by popular demand.
 So, please bring your pre-loved items along, drop them off with our volunteers, and pick up what you need from the Swap Shop.

 #### Pre-loved Clothes Swap Shop